ankushpatil6578/Gutenberg_webAutomation/README.md

 pre-requisits

 1. Download all 4 files
+2. Install Python supported IDE, install selenium package
-2. Open file and add the executable path of chrome driver of your PC to every file
+3. Open file and add the executable path of chrome driver of your PC to every file
-3. Then run file
+4. Then run each file

 * test_check_title.py
     1. Verifes page title and heading.